-- Drainage #8, Tuolumne County: Unknown date, identified as FYLF by BLM data, upstream of Drainage #8, 0.4 mi northeast of Don Pedro Reservoir. - Drainage #8, Tuolumne County: Unknown date, identified as FYLF by BLM data, 0.1 mi northeast of Don Pedro Reservoir.
+- Drainage #8, Tuolumne County: Unknown date, identified as FYLF by BLM data, upstream of Drainage #8, 0.4 mi northeast of Don Pedro Reservoir. - Drainage #8, Tuolumne County: Unknown date, identified as FYLF by BLM data, 0.1 minortheast of Don Pedro Reservoir.

 Additionally, FYLF are known to occur well upstream of the Project in Moccasin Creek and Mountain Pass Creek (Figure 5.1-1).
+FYLF were observed in Hatch Creek, upstream of the Project, in 1970 (PAD citation).